sonyxperiadev/lumber-mill/docs/lambda_source.rst

 Receiving Cloudwatch Logs events is similar to both S3 and Kinesis.
 First subclass *lumbermill.aws.lambda.CloudWatchLogsLambda*.

-The data the is received in the call() method is encoded data which must be decoded, and this is done with the *lumbermill.aws.lambda.CloudWatchLogsEventPreProcessor* which will decode, parse and denormalize the data into a stream of JsonEvents.
+The data the is received in the call() method is encoded data which must be decoded since it it both compressed and Base64 encoded.
+It looks like this when the *call()* method is invokded.

+.. clode-block:: json

+    awslogs": {
+        "data": "H4sIAAAAAAAAAHWPwQqCQBCGX0Xm7EFtK+smZBEUgXoLCdMhFtKV3akI8d0bLYmibvPPN3wz00CJxmQnTO41whwWQRIctm
+        EcB6sQbFC3CjW3XW8kxpOpP+OC22d1Wml1qZkQGtoMsScxaczKN3plG8zlaHIta5KqWsozoTYw3/djzwhpLwivWFGHGpAFe7DL68JlBUk
+        l7KSN7tCOEJ4M3/qOI49vMHj+zCKdlFqLaU2ZHV2a4Ct/an0/ivdX8oYc1UVX860fQDQiMdxRQEAAA=="
+        }
+    }

+Use *lumbermill.aws.lambda.CloudWatchLogsEventPreProcessor* which will decode, decompress,  parse and denormalize the data into a stream of JsonEvents

 Each JsonEvent contains the fields